dougeby/IntuneDocs/intune-azure/set-device-compliance/get-started-with-device-compliance.md

 [!INCLUDE[azure_preview](../includes/azure_preview.md)]

-In this topic, you will learn more about what you need before you can start creating a device compliance policy and a quick glance on what you can see and do in the Azure portal.
-If you device compliance is new to you, you may want to read this topic to learn what device compliance is and how you might use it in your company.
+In this topic, you'll learn the following:

+- What you need before you can start creating a device compliance policy.
+- A quick glance on what you can see and do in the Intune Azure preview portal.

+If you're not familiar with device compliance, you may want to read [this topic](https://docs.microsoft.com/intune-azure/set-device-compliance/what-is-device-compliance) to learn what device compliance is, and how you might use it in your organization.

 ##  Pre-requisites

 -   A subscription to Intune

 -   A subscription to Azure Active Directory

 ##  Supported Platforms:

 -   Android